beamfan/java-beam-api/README.md

 # BeamClient java library
-A Java API Wrapper for the Beam Cryptocurrency Wallet.
+A Java library for the Beam cryptocurrency Wallet API.

 # How to Build
 * mvn clean install